What does the UK GDPR say?

 What is the combined effect of these rules?

-You must always ensure that your processing is generally lawful, fair and transparent, and complies with all of the other principles and requirements of the GDPR.
+You must always ensure that your processing is generally lawful, fair and transparent, and complies with all of the other principles and requirements of the UK GDPR.

 Remember that in order for your processing to be lawful, you always need to identify an Article 6 basis for processing.

-In addition, you can only process special category data if you can meet one of the conditions in Article 9 of the GDPR, together with any associated DPA Schedule 1 conditions where required.
+In addition, you can only process special category data if you can meet one of the conditions in Article 9 of the UK GDPR, together with any associated DPA Schedule 1 conditions where required.
 This table summarises when you need a Schedule 1 condition: